-How jellyfish have sex is really alien and unintuitive, at least in the eyes of humans.
-If they had vocal chords, or brains, or cognitive processing abilities, jellies would argue that they’re an ancient group of animals who mastered sexual reproduction a long time before us, and we’re the ones who are frankly odd-balling it with our penises and vaginas and miserable, painful childbirth.
+Jellyfish sex is really alien, at least in the eyes of humans.
+If they had vocal chords, or brains, or cognitive processing abilities, jellies would argue that they’re an ancient group of animals who mastered sexual reproduction a long time before us.
+Frankly, we’re the ones who are odd-balling it with our penises and vaginas and miserable, painful childbirth.

 Let’s look at the jellyfish way of making babies.

-We begin with the male jelly releasing a presumably joyless mist of sperm into the water.
-He just wafts it out there, and it drifts around in the ocean until it’s sucked up by a female jellyfish.
+We begin with the male jelly releasing a joyless mist of sperm into the water.
+It drifts around in the ocean until it’s sucked up by a female jellyfish.

 “Sucked up?
 But how?”
 You ask, wide-eyed and captivated.

 The sperm is gobbled up by a single opening in the female – an opening which functions as a mouth, an anus, a vagina, and any other specialised orifice you care to think about.